 There are many types of motorists who may prefer to get temporary car insurance in Ontario:

 - There are certain drivers who are on a visit to Canada for a short term of fewer than 6 months.
 They may want to drive rather than rent or use any other mode of transport.
 It is not an easy task for them to obtain insurance as they need to have an Ontario license to do so.
-The whole process of purchasing, registering and insuring a car for short period is very cumbersome for non-resident temporary drivers.
+The whole process of purchasing, registering, and insuring a car for short period is very cumbersome for non-resident temporary drivers.
 Finally, if they resort to temporarily renting a car, they may have insurance on the rental company’s fleet policy.

-- The drivers who may be selling their cars are in the process of changing the ownership of their vehicle and need insurance in the meantime.
+- The drivers who may be selling their cars are in the process of changing the ownership of their vehicles and need insurance in the meantime.
 It is necessary to have temporary car insurance even if you were to drive your car with a temporary license plate sticker to bridge the gap in between for a period of 10 days.
 You may still need to have insurance for a longer term as there is no such provision for 10 days.

 - The need for temporary car insurance to cover a rental vehicle may arise if there is no such coverage through the fleet insurance policy of the rental company.

-- In case you are in the process of switching your car insurance policy to another provider, you may need to look for a temporary insurance if you are still driving that car.
+- In case you are in the process of switching your car insurance policy to another provider, you may need to look for temporary insurance if you are still driving that car.
 In some cases, the old policy may cover you for a certain period of time but not beyond.

 - If you are a student back home on vacation and wish to drive, you may have to look for temporary car insurance for that short duration.

-Such car insurance policies are also useful for those who are looking to borrow some one’s car, to test drive a car that they are planning to buy.
+Such car insurance policies are also useful for those who are looking to borrow someone’s car, to test drive a car that they are planning to buy.
 Or maybe even transport a newly purchased car across the province before deciding on an annual insurance policy.

 How Can You Get Temporary Car Insurance In Ontario For Seasonal Vehicle